Phishing Email / Text Message Scam:

-DCU and other financial institutions have received reports that fraudulent emails are being sent out in an attempt by internet fraudsters to lure individuals into giving out their personal and/or account related information.
+DCU and other financial institutions have received reports that fraudulent emails and texts are being sent out in an attempt by fraudsters to lure individuals into giving out their personal and/or account related information.

 When it comes to identifying email scams or fraudulent websites, here are a few things to look for...